polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 By default, when using the Late Boot mode, the remote context firmware must be manually started using SysFS.

-The Linux Remoteproc framework will search for an ELF file with the name `rproc-miv-rproc-fw` in the /lib/firmware directory in the file system
+The Linux Remoteproc framework will search for an ELF file with the name `rproc-remote-context-fw` in the /lib/firmware directory in the file system

 - To start the firmware, the following command should be used: